mfaustin/ProjectOne558/README.md

 Every individual pokemon has one of 18 different [pokemon types](https://bulbapedia.bulbagarden.net/wiki/Type).
 I created my first contingency table to examine how many pokemon were part of each type by the evolution stage for that pokemon.
-I included non evoling pokemon because many pokemon do not evolve.
+I included non evolving pokemon because many pokemon do not evolve.

 ``` r